 EUAM has already made some impact in Ukraine’s regions.
 For example, the model police station project carried out in Sambir, Lviv region, helped to reduce response times to emergency calls and increase the level of trust in the local police.
 The Field Offices will also be supporting the European Union’s SPRU (Support to Police Reform in Ukraine) project, which was launched in April 2017 and aims to increase the effectiveness and public trust in the police, particularly in the areas of public order and community policing.

-The priority areas for EUAM’s Field Offices mirror those of the Mission in general: community policing, criminal investigation, delineation of competencies, human-resource management, and public order; as well as the cross-cutting issues of good governance, anti-corruption, and human rights.
-The regional presences are staffed by advisors/trainers in community policing, criminal investigation, public order, and rule of law; while Kyiv-based staff then provides any additional support needed.
+The priority areas for EUAM’s Field Offices mirror those of the Mission in general: national and state security, criminal justice, organised and cross-border crime, community safety and police management, and digital transformations and innovation; as well as the cross-cutting issues of good governance, anti-corruption, and human rights and gender equality.
+The field offices are staffed by advisors/trainers in community policing, criminal investigation, public order, and rule of law; while Kyiv-based staff then provides any additional support needed.